9:00 AM – 11:30 PM:

 In each clubhouse you will find:

 A Computer Lab with free internet access is available in each neighborhood.
+You will need to provide your own paper if you want to print.

 And remember - the whole campus is yours!
 You can use any facility, eat in any restaurant, and enjoy every amenity no matter which neighborhood you live in.